Oslandia/geo3dfeatures/docs/pipeline.md

 `data/output/geocliff-100000/features/features.h5`.
 The computed features can be loaded with the following hdf keys: `/num_0050` and `/num_0200`.

+If you use the `--label-scene` option, you can extract features from a sample file where you know the label.

 ## Cluster

 As a final command, `cluster` uses k-mean algorithm in order to classify the